Dear People,

 And if that wasn’t enough good fortune, two weeks after my arrival there was a fire in the apartment upstairs and the thirty-four people who lived their came to live with us.
 Fifteen of them were under the age of seven and too young for real work – but even they chipped in at home, keeping a pot of cabbage boiling all day and all night.
 Let me just say, I find it amazing that people view having roommates as the mark of failure these days.
 How do you eat without everyone pitching in?
 How do you heat your homes without all those bodies around?
 When I came here, the only people living alone did so because they had typhus.

-Because this is, ultimately, about you and the way you live your life, which is entirely my business because I’m older.
-I’m only telling you about myself in the hopes that maybe you’ll do as I have done: appreciate small things, resolve to work harder, and realize that nothing is guaranteed in this life.
 You think that just because you can’t be given a “living wage” that your life has been cursed?
-That just because you have a job, that this job should “pay” you and let you do things like “afford a home” or “not starve?”
+That just because you have a job, you should be “paid” and able to do things like “afford a home” or “not starve?”
 We never had any of that back in 1890’s New York City and not a day goes by without my yearning for that golden age of life.
+We’ve really lost something beautiful in the last century.

 So good luck.
 I hope me telling you as much as I could about myself has taught you some things about how you should be living your life.